-In Australia the NMBA sets the requirements for nurses and midwives who are no longer registered and are seeking to return to the register through the Recency of Practice Registration Standard20 and supporting guideline documents21 22.
+In Australia, the NMBA Recency of Practice Registration Standard20 and supporting documents^{21 22} set the requirements for nurses and midwives who no longer meet this registration standard and are seeking to return to practice.

-Under the NMBA Recency of Practice Registration Standard, midwives are required to have sufficient practice within the preceding five years to demonstrate competence in their profession.
-Midwives who do not meet this requirement or have lapsed their registration will be individually assessed by the NMBA and may be found eligible to re-enter the register upon successful completion of an approved re-entry to the register midwifery program23 of study.
+Under the NMBA Recency of Practice Registration Standard, midwives are required to have a minimum of 450 hours of practice within the preceding five years to maintain registration in their profession.
+Midwives who do not meet this requirement or have lapsed their registration will be individually assessed by the NMBA and may be required to successfully complete an approved re-entry to the register midwifery program23 of study.

-The recent review of the ANMC Standards and Criteria for the Accreditation of Nursing and Midwifery Courses: Re-entry to the Register Standards - Registered Nurse24 has assisted ANMAC in establishing a number of guiding principles to underpin nursing and midwifery reentry to the register accreditation standards - these include:
+The recent publication of the ANMAC Re-entry to the Register Registered Nurse Accreditation Standards24 has assisted ANMAC in establishing a number of guiding principles to underpin nursing and midwifery re-entry to the register accreditation standards - these include:

-- Governance, performance and quality assurance of program providers needs to be subject to standards set by National education regulators e.g. Tertiary Education Quality Standards Agency25 (TEQSA), Australian Skills Quality Authority26 (ASQA). - Accreditation standards for re-entry to the register programs need to align with the profession's NMBA approved entry to practice program accreditation standards as these, at a minimum, articulate the desired competency graduate outcomes required for NMBA registration. - The Australian Qualification Framework27 (AQF) level requirements for the re-entry to the register program should be consistent with the level specified in the profession's NMBA approved entry to practice accreditation standards. - Student attributes on entry to a program need to be taken into consideration when reviewing accreditation standards, particularly in relation to program design, structure and content and in the management of professional practice experience.
+- Governance, performance and quality assurance of program providers needs to be subject to standards set by National education regulators e.g. Tertiary Education Quality Standards Agency25 (TEQSA), Australian Skills Quality Authority26 (ASQA). - Accreditation standards for re-entry to the register programs need to align, as much as possible, with the relevant NMBA approved entry to practice program accreditation standards as these, at a minimum, articulate the minimum graduate outcomes required for NMBA registration. - The Australian Qualification Framework27 (AQF) level requirements for the re-entry to the register program should be consistent with the level specified in the profession's NMBA approved entry to practice accreditation standards. - Student attributes on entry to a program need to be taken into consideration when reviewing accreditation standards, particularly in relation to program design, structure and content and in the management of professional practice experience. - The clinical and theoretical components of a Re-entry to the Register Program need to support attainment of the profession's standards for practice so that when successfully